Tacrolimus (Topical route)

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not leave the ointment in the car in cold or hot weather.
 Make sure that the tube is tightly closed.

 Precautions While Using This Medicine:

-It is very important that your doctor check your progress at regular visits.
-Your doctor will want to make sure the tacrolimus ointment is working properly and to check for unwanted effects.
-If your condition has not improved after 6 weeks, your doctor will want to reexamine you.
+It is very important that your doctor check your or your child's progress at regular visits.
+This is to make sure the medicine is working properly and to check for unwanted effects.
+If your condition has not improved after 6 weeks or if they get worse, call your doctor.

-Tacrolimus ointment may increase the risk of skin tumors, when patients are also exposed to sunlight.
-The association between topical tacrolimus and the incidence of skin tumors has not been proven.
-When you begin taking this medicine:
+This medicine may increase your risk of getting skin tumors, especially when exposed to sunlight.
+When you begin using this medicine: